East Texas & North Louisiana Basin Dynamics

 In addition, deal activity in the Haynesville totaled nearly $3.0 billion in 2016, more than doubling from $900 million of transacted deals in 2015.
 The 2016 list of large Haynesville buyers include Covey Park (2 deals, $885 million), Indigo (2 deals, $825 million) and Castleton Commodities ($1.0 billion).

 The Haynesville is one of today’s premier U.S. gas plays.
-Chesapeake remains the top operator and using Gen 4 completions (10,000’ laterals, high proppant loads) is reporting some IP30’s reaching over 30 and 40 MMcf/d.
+Chesapeake remains the top operator and using 4th generation completion techniques (10,000’ laterals, high proppant loads) is reporting some IP30’s reaching over 30 and 40 MMcf/d.

 The new completion methodology is transformational for the play and is causing new attention and increased activity in the Haynesville.
 Recent wells drilled by offset operators utilizing a predominantly slick water design and up to 5,000 lbs of proppant per foot (an increased proppant concentration of close to 400%) projects to yield more than 2.5 Bcf per 1,000 feet of lateral (a 100+% improvement in EUR per foot versus short lateral/low proppant wells).